siddheshinde294/Siddhesh-Shinde-Portfolio/IMPLEMENTATION_GUIDE.md

 - ✅ Backend API created (basic version)
 - ✅ All links and redirects working
 - ✅ Contact form works in both development and production
-- ✅ Vercel configuration fixed for deployment
+- ✅ Vercel configuration optimized for deployment
 - ✅ TypeScript errors fixed for build
+- ✅ Build successful - all assets generated and optimized
 - ⚠️ Email service needs to be configured for production

 ## 🚨 Important Notes